rhaas80/pa_volume/README.md

 ## Installation
 No configure script is provided right now, but there is a simple Makefile.
 You will need to have pkg-config and the development packages for libpulse installed.
-On Debian/Ubuntu based distributions this is the pkg-config and libpulse-dev packages.
+To create a man page, pandoc is required.
+On Debian/Ubuntu based distributions these are the pkg-config, libpulse-dev, pandoc packages.

 ```bash
 sudo apt-get install pkg-config libpulse-dev